ory/docs/docs/oathkeeper/sdk/api.md

 }
 ```

-_GetWellKnownJSONWebKeysOK handles this case with default header values._
+_GetWellKnownJSONWebKeysOK GetWellKnownJSONWebKeysOK handles this case with
+default header values._

 #### Properties